 To enroll, international students must have a visa that permits study in the United States.
 This program does not enable students to obtain or maintain F-1 visa status.
 For more information, see Admission Requirements for International Students.

-- A computer that runs a recent version of a major web browser (such as Chrome, Safari, Firefox or Internet Explorer) with cookies enabled
+- Access to a computer with a recent operating system and a major web browser (such as Chrome, Safari, Firefox or Internet Explorer) with cookies enabled

 - Adobe Flash Player 8 or 9